article by A1 Coaching’s Aaron Buggle

-Simply put, if you don’t have a strength-training component in your winter programme, you are not optimising your full potential as a rider.
+Simply put, if you don’t have a strength-training component in your winter program, you are not optimizing your full potential as a rider.

 My recommendation is to add two strength workouts per week, and it will, without question, increase your performance potential out on the road.

 It is finally time for cyclists of all levels to embrace strength training, without the resounding question of “Is this actually helping me?” ringing in their ears.

 “I tried it before and it didn’t work!”